Mikkomario/Utopia-Genesis-Scala/README.txt

         - Vector projection fully supported with shape intersection and collision handling in mind
             - This feature is extended in the Utopia Conflict project
         - Typeless value support for the basic shapes
+        - Supporting classes for velocity and acceleration included for movement vectors

     Advanced 2D graphics with Drawable trait
         - Easy painting of all 2D shapes